Kelly Rohrbach

-Kelly Anne Rohrbach (born January 21, 1990) is an American fashion model and actress, best known for her role as C. J. Parker in the film Baywatch.
+Kelly Rohrbach Walton (born January 21, 1990) is an American film producer.
+She is a former actress and model, best known for her role as C. J. Parker in the action comedy film Baywatch (2017).

 Early life

 Rohrbach was born in New York City and raised in Greenwich, Connecticut.
-She is the daughter of Anne (née Wholly) and Clay Rohrbach, a financier.
+She is the daughter of Anne (née Wholey) and Clay Rohrbach, an investment banker.
 She attended Greenwich Academy.
 She played golf for Greenwich and earned an athletic scholarship to Georgetown University to play golf for the Georgetown Hoyas.
 She graduated from Georgetown in 2012 with a degree in theatre, and enrolled at the London Academy of Music and Dramatic Art to pursue acting.